alecmuffett/the-onion-diaries/README.md

 ### DONE

 * Building a "Proof of Concept" Onion Site (using a rewriter)
-* Building A Basic "Production" Ubuntu Server for Onion Sites
+* Building a Basic "Production" Ubuntu Server for Onion Sites

 ### TODO